 The Plan focuses on two separate but interrelated objectives, aligned with the goals identified above: (1) fulfilling general human resources needs, and (2) fulfilling specific USP-related human resources needs.
 The Plan aims to recruit and retain highly-qualified 21st Century educators who represent broad spectrums of diverse backgrounds and cultures, with the skillsets to implement the latest educator processes to drive superior teaching.
 Recruitment is focused principally on enhancing the racial and ethnic diversity of the workforce, and in recruiting hard-to-fill positions as identified each year.
-TUSD's strategy is to combine recruitment and retention efforts to attract and to keep a highly-qualified and diverse workforce.
+While a retention plan is not required by the USP, TUSD's strategy is to combine recruitment and retention efforts to attract and to keep a highly-qualified and diverse workforce.